 The Battle of Potidaea (432 BC)

 The Athenians sent a force to attack the rebellious city of Potidaea, a former tribute-paying ally.
 They ended up laying siege to its defences for three years.
 This was one of the events that instigated the Peloponnesian War.
-We don’t know how long Socrates served in this campaign but it may have been for up to three years, and he would have experienced siege warfare first-hand.
+We don’t know how long Socrates served in this campaign but it may have been for the duration of the siege, which lasted two or three years, ending in 430/429 BC.
 The Athenians were cut off from their supplies and suffered considerable hardship as a result.
 There was an outbreak of plague among them at one point, which does not seem to have affected Socrates.

 Socrates was probably already becoming famous as a philosopher by this point.
 He was a messmate and friend of the young Alcibiades, a ward of the great Athenian statesman and general Pericles, who would later rise to the rank of Athenian general himself.
 From what we know, it appears Socrates was already viewed as a competent and courageous hoplite.
 During one intense battle, the Athenian lines broke, and their troops began to scatter in retreat.
 Alcibiades was wounded but Socrates single-handedly rescued him and saved his life.

-Plato set The Charmides the day after Socrates returned from Potidaea where he says little about the conflict except referring to Socrates’ “long absence” from Athens on military service and the fact that on the journey home some of Socrates’ friends had been slain in skirmishes.
+Plato set The Charmides the day after Socrates returned from Potidaea where he says little about the conflict except referring to Socrates’ long absence from Athens on military service and the fact that on the journey home some of Socrates’ friends had been slain in skirmishes.
 (Charmides was a mere boy when Socrates left Athens and is now a young man, implying he has been gone for several years with the army.)
 Plato portrays Socrates being quizzed about the campaign by the excited Athenian youths who meet him on his return.
 However, he doesn’t appear to want to say much about the war and artfully shifts the conversation instead back to philosophical inquiry.
 Plato appears to assume that Socrates is well-known as a philosopher by this date and has established his trademark method of questioning.
 If correct, he must already have been known as a philosopher (perhaps long) before 432 BC when he left Athens to serve in the army attacking Potidaea, aged around 38.